St Paul’s C.E. Primary School

-This Special Educational Needs and Disabilities Information Report provides information about the identification of and provision for pupils with Special Educational Needs, in accordance to the SEND Code of practice 2014.
+This Special Educational Needs and Disabilities Information Report provides information about the identification of and provision for pupils with Special Educational Needs; in accordance to the SEND Code of practice 2014.

 St Paul’s C.E Primary School is an inclusive school and we welcome everybody into our community.

 The Staff, Governors, pupils and parents work together to make our school a safe, happy, welcoming place where children can achieve their full potential and develop as confident individuals.
 This means that equality of opportunity must be a reality for our children.
 We make this a reality through the attention we pay to the different groups of children within our school, thus providing a learning environment that enables all pupils to make the greatest possible progress and achieve their full potential in a caring, supportive and fully inclusive environment.
-We have very good attendance as pupils want to come to experience our high quality learning provision in an environment in which they feel safe.
+We have very good attendance as pupils want to come to school to experience our high-quality learning provision in an environment in which they feel safe.

 We are committed to narrowing the attainment gap between SEND and non-SEND pupils.
 This may include short-term intervention learning programmes, more personalised interventions and extra- curricular activities.